adammatthes/figured-bass/README.md

 - Chord:
 	- class that holds information about an absolute harmony derived from its roman numeral representation and a specified tonic.
-	- has a method to create the required chord representation in lilypond
+	- has a method to create the required chord representation in LilyPond.

 - Progression
 	- class that holds a list of roman numerals and chord equivalents.
-	- has a method to create the entire content of a lilypond file based on the its progression
+	- has a method to create the entire content of a LilyPond file based on the its progression.

 - Harmony\_Graph:
-	- an adjacency list that holds edges to each available roman numeral
+	- an adjacency list that holds edges to each available roman numeral that would consitute a logical progression.

 ## Flaws that are painfully obvious